 He was succeeded in June 1868 by the first to actually be appointed to the post of Rector – James Jordan Serjeantson (pictured).
 Serjeantson was born in Liverpool in 1835, the son of a Liverpool merchant and an Irish mother and attended Liverpool Grammar and Rugby Schools.
 In 1854 he matriculated at Trinity College in Cambridge and was awarded his BA in 1858 and his MA in 1861.
 He was a rowing blue and part of the University crew that lost the boat race in 1857 by 11 lengths.
 There have only been six larger losing margins in the 190-year history of the race, so I doubt it was an experience he relished.
 He was ordained deacon in 1859 and priest a year later, both at Lichfield Cathedral.
 He served a curacy at Stoke from 1859 to 1868 before coming to St. Michael’s.
 He left Stoke in June 1868 to high praise from his incumbent and the Archdeacon, with gifts (including a hall clock) from parishioners and Sunday School children.
 He married Elizabeth Buckley, a clergyman’s daughter in August that year and they were to have seven children.

 It is clear from the records we have that he was an assiduous, hard-working parson, much admired and respected by his parishioners.
 In June 1877, he notes in the service register that “this is the 1000th sermon I have preached in this church”.
 In June 1983, he was to write again “this is the 2000th sermon I have preached in this church”.
 This is an average of around 130 per year!
 Some indication of his activities can be judged from the activities of Holy Week in 1882 shown below.
 In total there were 16 sermons or addresses that week, all preached by Serjeantson.
+His sermons were very practical and he made no claim to eloquence, but were much appreciated by his congregation.
+It would seem he was quite blunt in his manner, not afraid to call a spade a spade, but was nonetheless admired for his straightforwardness.

 He presided at the pastoral offices – 1123 baptisms, 1189 marriages and 215 funerals in total over the years of his incumbency and also presented 20 to 30 young people each year for confirmation.
 One of the more memorable funerals was that of William Corfield and his wife Theresa, his elderly mother and four young children who all died from suffocation in a house fire on Breadmarket Street, next to Dr Johnson’s birthplace in January 1873.
 The press reported that James Serjeantson’s voice trembled with emotion as he read the words of the funeral service around the grave before the coffins were lowered one by one.